 - Attend and graduate from one of the FAA-approved AMT training schools.
-These schools usually offer the full package, including both the Airframe & Powerplant certification as well as avionics training.
+These schools usually offer the full package, including the Airframe & Powerplant certification and avionics training.

 - If the formal education environment isn't for you, consider an on-the-job training program, where you complete a minimum of 18 months of training under the supervision of a qualified mechanic for either the Airframe or Powerplant Certificate.
-Or, for both the A&P certifications, you would complete 30 months of training under the supervision of a qualified mechanic.
+For both the A&P certifications, you would complete 30 months of training under the supervision of a qualified mechanic.

 - Many AMTs originate from the military.
 Military experience is looked highly upon in the civilian world, and the training is paid.
-And many people find that earning a paycheck while serving their country is a fulfilling way of life.
+Many people find that earning a paycheck while serving their country is a fulfilling way of life.
 The FAA gives service members credit for time spent in certain occupational specialties that involve aviation maintenance.
 Colleges and other AMT training programs will give credit for military service as an aviation mechanic, as well.

 Take the Required Tests

-- The Written Exams: There are three possible written exams.
-They include the AMT-General Test, the AMT-Airframe Test, and the AMT-Powerplant Test.
+- The Written Exams: There are three possible written exams; the AMT-General Test, the AMT-Airframe Test, and the AMT-Powerplant Test.
 The General test is 60 questions.
 The Airframe and Powerplant tests are each 100 questions.
 All tests are multiple-choice and allow 2 hours for completion.
 A 70% or better is required to pass all of the tests.